-Dr. Rohit Dutta is the clinical instructor for MTI College’s healthcare department, which includes the medical assistant certification program, the medical billing and coding professional diploma program, and the phlebotomy certification program.
-Dr. Dutta has worked at MTI College for one year, and has a total of four years working in higher education overall.
-Prior to MTI, he was a professor at the Sacramento Ultrasound Institute.
+Dr. Rohit Dutta is the clinical instructor for the healthcare department at Campus, formerly MTI Collge, which includes the medical assistant certification program, the medical billing and coding professional diploma program, and the phlebotomy certification program.
+Dr. Dutta has worked at Campus for one year, and has a total of four years working in higher education overall.
+Prior to Campus, he was a professor at the Sacramento Ultrasound Institute.
 Dr. Dutta earned his M.D. degree from Crimea State Medical University in Simferopol, Ukraine, in 2003.

 Originally from India, Dr. Dutta credits much of his successful career to his family — a long line of doctors who instilled in him a passion for medicine.
 For over 100 years, his family in India has operated a medical practice that was initially started by his grandfather and is now run by his father.
 After completing his own medical studies in Ukraine, Dr. Dutta returned to India to begin his career.
 There, he began specializing in internal medicine as a physician at Cheema Medical Complex & Hospital, where he worked in the operating room (OR) and assisted in the vaccination program.
 Dr. Dutta next obtained a position at Tata Nursing Home.
 In addition to his continued work in an OR setting, he also worked in pediatric care and conducted medical care checkup camps.